Turkey says militants executed 13, including soldiers, police, in Iraq

 In the last two years Turkey’s fight against the PKK has increasingly focused on northern Iraq, where the group has its stronghold in the Qandil mountains on the Iranian border.

+The presidency’s communications director Fahrettin Altun said on Twitter that as Turkey mourns it dead it also reiterates its commitment to “chase down every last terrorist hiding in their caves and safe houses”.

+“Our revenge will be painful.
+Our justice will be swift,” he said, slamming the West’s “deafening silence” in the face of PKK attacks and pledging “steps against individuals and groups glorifying and encouraging terrorism at home and abroad”.

-Additional reporting by Orhan Coskun in Ankara; Writing by Daren Butler; Editing by Michael Perry and Gareth Jones
+Additional reporting by Orhan Coskun in Ankara; Writing by Daren Butler; Editing by Michael Perry, Gareth Jones and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.